erdii/ecs-get-host-port-example/README.md

 * run script in entrypoint to gather the data
 * fetch host ip from cloud-init service
-* fetch port-forwardings from ecs agent
+* fetch port-forwardings from ecs agent (THIS REQUIRES US TO SLEEP ~2 SECONDS BEFORE REQUESTING)
 * export data as envvars
 	* HOST_MACHINE_IP={<HostIp>}
 	* PORT_{<InternalPort>}_{TCP,UDP}={<ExternalPort>}